Hastings railway station

 Hastings railway station is the southern terminus of the Hastings line in the south of England and is one of four stations that serve the town of Hastings, East Sussex.
-It is also on the East Coastway Line to Eastbourne and the Marshlink line to Ashford International.
+It is also on the East Coastway line to Eastbourne and the Marshlink line to Ashford International.
 It is 62 mi 33 chain from London Charing Cross measured via Chelsfield and Battle; and 82 mi 33 chain from Charing Cross via Chelsfield and Ashford.

-The station is managed by Southeastern, which is one of two train operating companies at the station, alongside Southern.
+The station is managed by Southeastern, which is one of two train operating companies at the station, alongside Southern, who operate the most services.